-There shall be freedom of speech in the National and debate Assembly and that freedom shall not be impeached or questioned in any court or place outside the National assembly.
+There shall be freedom of speech and debate in the National Assembly and that freedom shall not be impeached or questioned in any court or place outside the National Assembly.

-114. Privilege of the National Assembly Without prejudice to the generality of section 113, no civil or criminal proceedings shall be instituted against a member of the National assembly in any court or other place outside the National Assembly by reason of anything said by him or her in the National assembly.
+114. Privilege of the National Assembly

+Without prejudice to the generality of section 113, no civil or criminal proceedings shall be instituted against a member of the National Assembly in any court or other place outside the National Assembly by reason of anything said by him.

-115. Immunity service of process and arrest
+115. Immunity from service of process and arrest